ribadima/Great-IT-Tools-Collection/README.md

 Great collection of tools for product managers and designers.

-* Just send a Pull Request for adding new tools
+* Just send a Pull Request for adding new tool
 * Subscribe to our [Telegram Channel](https://tglink.me/lostdesign)

 ## Navigation